Jerry Zandstra

-Gerald "Jerry" Zandstra, is an ordained minister in the Christian Reformed Church, and currently serves in Wayland CRC and former Republican primary candidate for US Senate.
+Gerald "Jerry" Zandstra, is an ordained minister in the Christian Reformed Church, and currently serves in Wayland CRC.
+He is a former Republican primary candidate for the United States Senate.

 Politics

 Zandstra has been a long-standing supporter of the Republican Party.
 From 2000 to 2005, he held a position of Director of Programs with The Acton Institute, a conservative think-tank based in Grand Rapids, MI.

 In May 2005, Zandstra announced that he would seek the Republican nomination for US Senate.
 Zandstra faced Keith Butler and Oakland County Sheriff Michael Bouchard, who went on to win the Republican primary in 2006.

 Following his unsuccessful US Senate campaign, Zandstra returned to work at the Acton Institute.

 Legal Issues

 In 2014, Zandstra led The Pyramid Campus Group who sought to purchase a pyramid-shaped building owned by Michigan-based Steelcase.
 It was announced on May 9, 2015, that the agreement fell through.
 Steelcase sold the Pyramid building to a Norman Development LLC who intended to lease the building to Switch.
 When Switch announced "plans to convert the pyramid and its surrounding property into the nation's largest data center east of the Mississippi River," Zandstra's group filed a lawsuit in Kent County Circuit Court.